awslabs/graphstorm/docs/source/install/env-setup.rst

 * **graphstorm/tools** includes utilities for GraphStorm, such as data sanity checks for partitioned graph data.
 * **graphstorm/sagemaker** has fully-fledged launch scripts to help your run GraphStorm jobs on Amazon SageMaker and create and execute SageMaker Pipelines.

+..
+TODO: Need to add further documentation for scripts under tools/

 You can clone the GraphStorm repository to get access to these tools and examples:

 .. code-block:: bash